jsenv/core/readme.md

 - A test runner to execute test files
 - A development server
-- A builder/bundler to optimize files for production
+- A build tool to optimize files for production

 Jsenv integrates naturally with standard html, css and js.
 It can be configured to work with TypeScript and React.